A semigroup with linearithmic Dehn function: Abstract

 \section{Abstract}

-The paper addresses the spectra of group and semigroup Dehn functions.
-It is known that in the group spectrum there is a gap between linear and quadratic functions, i.e. there is no group which Dehn function lies asymptotically strictly between $n$ and $n^2$.
-This paper presents an example of a semigroup that has a Dehn function equivalent to $n \log n$ which strictly inside the said gap.
-This should show that the group and semigroup Dehn function spectra differ in this regard.
-The example is obtained by symmetrizing the rewriting rules of the string rewriting system with a derivational complexity function $n \log n$ constructed by A.\,Talambutsa.
-The paper also provides an example of another string rewriting system, for which such method does not work, meaning that the Dehn function of the obtained semigroup asymptotically differs from the derivational complexity of the initial system.
+It is known that there is no finitely presented group for which the Dehn function lies asymptotically strictly between linear and quadratic functions.
+This work presents an example of a semigroup that has Dehn function equivalent to $n \log n$, thus it lies strictly inside the said gap.
+The example is obtained by symmetrizing the rewriting rules of a particular semi-Thue system, which has the derivational complexity function $n \log n$.
+We also show that such connection is not universal by providing a semi-Thue system, for which the Dehn function of the symmetrized semigroup asymptotically differs from the derivational complexity of the initial system.